Dodgers’ Mookie Betts rents Airbnb to avoid haunted hotel in Milwaukee

 Let’s just hope Betts and his friends didn’t mistakenly book a stay at one of Airbnb’s most haunted hangouts.

-The Dodgers dropped their first game of their series against the Brewers in Milwaukee, but were on their way to winning the second game on Tuesday.
+The Dodgers dropped the first game of their series against the Brewers in Milwaukee but were on their way to winning the second game on Tuesday.
 The series concludes Wednesday.